yehia67/documentation/iota-js/0.1/mam/how-to-guides/create-mam-webpage.md

-# Publishing to a webpage with MAM
+# Publish and display public messages on a webpage

 **In the `mam` package is a minified JavaScript file that you can use in webpages.
 This way, you can build web applications that publish MAM messages and display them.**